-In addition to the key performance indicators used to measure success internally, TWIA's operational improvements have been independently verified by external auditors.
-TWIA has undergone 16 independent audits and examinations in recent years with varying areas of concentration.
+In addition to the key performance indicators used to measure success internally, TWIA's operational improvements have been independently and consistently verified by external auditors in 2014.

+Since 2008, TWIA has undergone more than a dozen independent audits and examinations with varying areas of concentration.
 Audits have focused on claims handling, underwriting, internal controls, IT systems and security, financial examinations, and actuarial rate reviews.
 TWIA has developed and diligently implemented corrective measures and created action plans to track and report the Association's progress in addressing all audit or exam recommendations.
-TWIA has addressed 100% of the recommendations outlined in the completed audits performed by TDI (2009-2011), Robert E. Nolan, Deloitte & Touche, LLP, and the State Auditor's Office, and in the Operations Improvement Plan, a document assembled to track the progress of recommendations and improvements arising from the Administrative Oversight process.
-The KPMG audit of IT controls outlined 11 areas of primary concern caused by faults in existing controls or potential vulnerabilities.
-The Association has completed 100% of the corrective actions for these areas.
+TWIA has addressed 100% of the recommendations outlined in the completed audits performed by TDI (2009-2011), Robert E. Nolan, Deloitte & Touche, the State Auditor's Office, KPMG, as well as the action items in the Operations Improvement Plan (a document assembled to track progress of recommendations and improvements arising from the Administrative Oversight process).

-Most recently, TDI and Milliman completed audits of the Association's financial condition and internal controls, and the claims and underwriting functions, respectively.
-TWIA received both final reports, which indicate excellent results with no significant negative findings.
-The TWIA Underwriting and Claims Departments have prepared action plans, provided them to TDI, and are actively working to address all recommendations.
+In 2014, TDI and Milliman completed audits of the Association's financial condition and internal controls, and the claims and underwriting functions, respectively.
+TWIA has received both final reports, which indicate excellent results and no negative findings.
+The TWIA Underwriting and Claims Departments have prepared action plans, provided them to TDI, and are actively working to implement improvement recommendations.

-The initiatives TWIA management has implemented since 2011 demonstrate a culture of continuous improvement and accountability, and better position TWIA to fulfill its mission of efficiently providing essential property insurance products and services for eligible Texas policyholders when no one else will.
-Recent audit findings support this:
+Through the initiatives implemented since 2011, TWIA management has replaced the previous culture with one dedicated to continuous improvement and accountability, better positioning TWIA to fulfill its mission.
+Excerpts from recent audit reports are included below:

-- The State Auditor's Office August 2012 report confirms that TWIA has improved its claims processing and has implemented controls to produce accurate financial statements, ensure accountability of Association funds, and adequately support and authorize non-claims-related expenditures. - In March 2014, TDI amended the terms of Administrative Oversight, citing "TWIA's operational improvements" as a factor in its decision. - Milliman's September 2014 Underwriting report indicates that "under recent new management the Department appears to be committed to more efficient, customer/agent friendly process design and execution."
-It further states that auditors

-"believe that current Underwriting management has made extensive progress in improving underwriting effectiveness and service during the interim period in which significant changes in automation are being planned."

-Milliman describes TWIA's claims organization as "well-staffed and well-managed with good controls, procedures, and practices in place to ensure compliance with state law, TWIA's requirements, and sound industry claims handling practices."
-The report also indicates that the Quality Assurance & Training program, Vendor Management function, and Catastrophe Plan are comprehensive and effectively implemented.
+- Milliman's September 2014 Underwriting report indicates that "under recent new management the Department appears to be committed to more efficient, customer/agent friendly process design and execution."
+It further states that auditors "believe that current Underwriting management has made extensive progress in improving underwriting effectiveness and service during the interim period in which significant changes in automation are being planned." - Milliman describes TWIA's claims organization as "well-staffed and well-managed with good controls, procedures, and practices in place to ensure compliance with state law, TWIA's requirements, and sound industry claims handling practices."
+The report also indicates that the Quality Assurance & Training program, Vendor Management function, and Catastrophe Plan are comprehensive and effectively implemented. - In March 2014, TDI amended the terms of Administrative Oversight, citing "TWIA's operational improvements" as a factor in its decision to reduce the scope of oversight. - The State Auditor's Office August 2012 report states that TWIA "has improved its processing of claims.
+The Association also has controls to help produce accurate financial information, ensure accountability for Association funds, and adequately support and authorize non-claims-related expenditures.
+In addition, the Association's accounting practices for reporting selected financial transactions comply with the National Association of Insurance Commissioners' standards."

-The exhibit on the following page summarizes recent accomplishments of the Association across four areas: Financial, Operational Efficiency, Management Controls & Accountability, and Communications & Transparency.
+The exhibit on the following page summarizes recent accomplishments of the Association across four areas: Financial; Management, Controls & Accountability; Communications & Transparency; and Operational Efficiency.